Senior-Design-May1601/docs/status_reports/Weekly-Meeting-Report-4.md

 ##### Status Report: 4

 ### Discussion Notes

-Goals:
+### Goals

 * Research and develop better understanding of project parameters.
 * Get in touch with our contact at Alliant Energy to clarify some design specifications.
 * Research categories will be divided amongst team members and discussd further at next group meeting.

 ### Achievements

-Began 1st draft project design and implementation coding.
+1. Designed and implemented fake HTTP/HTTPS login honeypot
+2. Designed and implemented fake SSH server honeypot
+3. Drafted initial firewall and network architecture specifications.
+4. Researched build and deployment automation tools
+   * Initial prototype will use Ansible and (possibly) Docker

 ### Pending Issues

 * Discuss Integration into SCADA environment
 * Identify further EE implementation and possible contributions.
 * Client still needs to provide the following information at a future date:
    * What protocol(s) is the honeypot using to communicate?
    * Identify what equipment configuration honeypot might be emulating.
    * Identify hardware requirements based on customers needs.

 ### Weekly Personal Contributions